 We have a proud 100-year history as owner, operator and developer of hydroelectric generation providing the basis of our renewable energy business and expertise.
-Brookfield Renewable Energy Partners portfolio currently owns and operates over 200 hydropower stations across the Americas and Europe.
+Brookfield Renewable Energy Partners portfolio currently owns and operates over 200 hydropower stations across North America and Latin America.

 Hydropower converts the natural flow of water into electricity to light our homes and power our industries.
 The energy is produced by the fall of water turning the blades of a turbine.
 The turbine is connected to a generator that converts the energy into electricity.